atulkamble/AlibabaCloudAssociateBigData/README.md

 # [Alibaba Cloud Associate | Big Data Notes](https://atulkamble.github.io/AlibabaCloudAssociateBigData/)

+Alibaba Cloud provides a range of cost effective, powerful products and services for IT service providers at every stage of the big data lifecycle.

 **Cloud Enterprise Network (CEN)** - makes it easy for you to build reliable private networks, allowing for secure and seamless communication across the region

 High bandwidth **Express Connect**-based VPC interconnection